lcaraballoj/StoryBox/README.md

 ## Listening to a Story
 To listen to a story simply short press the button, wait for the command, and then say a key word.
 The story will then be played and can be canceled with a button press

-      Alternatively: Users can do this from the Python command prompt on your computer with the code **`StoryBox.py`**
+      Alternatively: Users can do this from the Python command prompt on your computer with the codeStor yBox.py

 ## Resources
 * [Connecting Bluetooth Devices to Raspberry Pi](https://wiretuts.com/connecting-bluetooth-audio-device-to-raspberry-pi)